"I Quit My 'Sensible' Job As A Lawyer For A Spiritual Career"

 Advertisement

 When a reiki course she took for fun led to a month of insomnia, "intense visions and dreams with a shouty message that this is what [she] was supposed to do with [her] life," Giselle listened.
-She was in debt and "had about £20 [about $35 CAD]" in her bank account at the beginning; nowadays she holds one-to-one sessions, talks and workshops with clients all over the world.
+She was in debt and "had about £20" in her bank account at the beginning; nowadays she holds one-to-one sessions, talks and workshops with clients all over the world.

 It isn't all love and light, however.
 "The responsibility to take care of others on an emotional, mental and spiritual level is real," says Giselle.
 Plus, being self-employed, there’s all the admin, bookkeeping, training and management stuff to keep on top of, as well as the inner work and self-care that's non-negotiable when showing up to support others.
 "But I do it on my terms, in a schedule that feels good to me and through work that makes me feel joy and purpose.
 Going to bed every night and knowing I did my best to listen to people and support them through their life experiences and changes means everything to me," she adds.